jws020501/jws020501/README.md

 ## INTRODUCE
   Hi guys!
-  i'm Wonseok Cho, you can call me 'Wonseok' i'm 21 years old in korean age and my birthday is May 1 i live in suwon,korea i majored in AIsoftware at DONG SEOUL UNIVERSITY but i'm drop out.
+  I'm Wonseok Cho, you can call me 'Wonseok'

+  I'm 21 years old in korean age and my birthday is May 1

+  I live in suwon,korea

+  I majored in AIsoftware at DONG SEOUL UNIVERSITY but i'm drop out.

-  i worked at "TLIFE" as a developor. i spand my free time watching movie , play billiard sports and meet my friends :)
+  I worked at "TLIFE" as a developor.

+  I spand my free time watching movie , play billiard sports and meet my friends :)